-Your TV isn't smart enough!
-Why Roku's Premiere+ is the best way to stream
+Here are our picks for the best streaming device in any scenario

 Why we picked the Nvidia Shield TV:

 Most of the products on this list are squarely focused on streaming video, but despite the “TV” in its name, the Nvidia Shield TV takes a different approach.
-The device features 4K resolution and HDR streaming capabilities and is based on Android TV, but at its heart the Shield TV is designed with gamers in mind.
+The device features 4K resolution and HDR streaming capabilities based on the Android TV platform, but at its heart, the Shield TV is designed with gamers in mind.

-For 4K streaming, Netflix, Vudu, UltraFlix, and YouTube are currently supported, with HDR support available only for Netflix.
+For 4K streaming, Netflix, Vudu, UltraFlix, Amazon Video, and YouTube are currently supported, with HDR support available on select services.
 For HD streaming, many more options are available, including HBO Now, Twitch, CBS, FOX, and Vimeo — basically anything in the Google Play store.
 Many of these apps can easily be searched using the built-in Voice Search feature.
 Live TV is available via Sling TV as well as PlayStation Vue, thanks to a recent update that brought the streaming service to Android TV devices.

 The best media streamer for Apple lovers

-The Apple TV
+Apple TV 4K

-Why should you buy this: You want a seamless TV experience across Apple devices
+Why should you buy this: You want a seamless TV experience across Apple devices.

-Who’s it for: Users heavily invested in the Apple ecosystem
+Who it’s for: Users heavily invested in the Apple ecosystem.

-Why we picked the Apple TV:
+Why we picked the Apple TV 4K:

-One of the original products that popularized the streaming media player, the Apple TV has fallen out of the technological lead these days, but that doesn’t mean it isn’t worth a look.
-If you’re reading this article in Safari while listening to Apple Music on your iPhone, there’s a good chance the most recent iteration of the Apple TV — the fourth generation — is perfect for you, as long as you don’t need 4K resolution.
+After spending two years as an afterthought in the streamer market due to a lack of 4K support, the Apple TV is back and better than ever.
+With a bevy of cool features, it’s a no-brainer for Apple devotees and a worthy (if spendy) competitor to high-end offerings from Roku, Amazon, and Google.

-In October 2016 Apple unveiled its new app, simply called “TV.”
-The app’s goal is to provide one seamless experience across multiple streaming apps, with the notable exclusion of Netflix and a few others — at least for the time being.
-The TV app isn’t exclusive to the Apple TV either; it works with the iPhone and iPad as well, giving Apple fans a seamless streaming experience.
-Holding down the Siri button on the remote will activate voice commands, which are hit-and-miss in our experience.
+The new Apple TV 4K has a few tricks up its sleeve, beginning with its A10X Fusion processor, which is super fast.
+Put it this way: The only thing holding this box back (speed-wise) will be your internet connection.
+For those with iPhones, iPads, and Apple laptops, there is a cool option which allows you to copy login info directly to the Apple TV from those devices, which drastically reduces the amount of time spent entering passwords.
+Plus, if you had a third or fourth-generation Apple TV, it will automatically sync your previous TV OS layout to make life simpler.

 The best jack-of-all-trades media streamer